Name: Laura Charles

 - 'A Hopeful Prospect': Parental Involvement and Motivation in Seventeenth Century Elite Marriage Arrangements, Medieval and Early Modern Festival, University of Kent (June 2018)

-- 'Duty, Dowries and Defiance': An examination into the emotions involved in Early Modern Elite Marriage Arrangements, Social History Society Conference (June 2019)
+- 'Duty, Dowries and Defiance': An examination into the emotions involved in Early Modern Elite Marriage Arrangements, Social History Society Conference, University of Lincoln (June 2019)

 - Part of the organising committee, and chair for panels for the NTU History Postgraduate Conference themed around 'Community and Identity' and NTU 30 Years' War Conference

 - During my summer I took part in a SPUR (Scholarship Projects for Undergraduate Researchers) funded project, working with a local church.
 This involved collating research about the history of the church and presenting this information on a website as well as designing display boards and leaflets for visitors to utilise.
 (2014)

 Other Research Interests: